jfrog/charts/stable/artifactory/README.md

 ## Chart Details
 This chart will do the following:

-* Deploy Artifactory-Pro/Artifactory-Edge (or OSS if set custom image)
+* Deploy Artifactory-Pro/Artifactory-Edge (or OSS/CE if custom image is set)
 * Deploy a PostgreSQL database using the stable/postgresql chart (can be changed)
 * Deploy an optional Nginx server
 * Optionally expose Artifactory with Ingress [Ingress documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/)